blakewatson/htmlforpeople/src/03-intermission-upgrade-your-text-editor.md

 ---
-title: "Intermission: upgrade your text editor"
+title: 'Intermission: upgrade your text editor'
-summary: "Learn about and download a code editor like Visual Studio Code that provides syntax highlighting and other features specifically for coding."
+summary: 'Learn about and download a code editor like Visual Studio Code that provides syntax highlighting and other features specifically for coding.'
-permalink: "intermission-upgrade-your-text-editor/"
+permalink: 'intermission-upgrade-your-text-editor/'
+tags: chapter
-layout: "base.njk"
+layout: 'chapter.njk'
 ---

 # Intermission: upgrade your text editor

 You’ve come a long way.
 Let’s take a second to appreciate that you opened up a simple text editor and created a freaking website by writing some HTML code.
 Way to go!

 Speaking of simple text editors, keeping everything indented nicely in HTML can get annoying.
 It can also be challenging to distinguish HTML code from our written content.

 ![A notepad window showing an HTML code for "Blake's Homepage".
 The page contains a heading, an image tag with the source "space.jpg" and alt text "Photograph of space with stars and stardust," and sections about hobby and teaching interests that use various HTML elements.](/assets/img/code-editor-1.png)